kieranmichaelflynn/ReadMe-Generator/output/README.md

 ## Installation

-1. Clone my repository to your device 2.
-Open in VS code 3.
-Open the integrated terminal within the file location 4.
-Enter "npm -init -y" to initialise npm 5.
-Enter "npm install inquirer" to install inquirer
+Step 1.
+Example

 ## Usage

-To use the application, simply enter "node index.js" within the integrated terminal within the file location and fill in all the prompts.
-This can be used to produce a README for any type of application, including an app which displays the weather, or even an app which generates READMEs!
+This can be used for examples

 ## License
 This project is created under the MIT license

 ## Credits
-This project was created by [kieranmichaelflynn](https://github.com/kieranmichaelflynn)
+This project was created by [Example](https://github.com/Example)

 ## Questions
-To see it yourself, visit my GitHub repository at https://github.com/kieranmichaelflynn/ReadMe-Generator.git
+To see it yourself, visit my GitHub repository at example@github.com

-If you have any further questions, reach out to me at kieranmichaelflynn@gmail.com
+If you have any further questions, reach out to me at example@email.com

-Thank you for reading, enjoy README-Generator!
+Thank you for reading, enjoy Example!